 On the other hand, it’s not like I ever promised to marry her or anything.
 I mean, she already knows I’m not fully committed.
 So maybe after I dump her, we’ll just stay in touch.
 Maybe do the occasional ‘friends with benefits’ thing.
 That way, I’m not technically hurting her.
 We have sex from time to time, I don’t have to commit, and I’m allowed to see other people.
 Perfect!
 If she lets me get away with it, she can’t get mad at me for being a creep.
 In fact, I think she likes me so much, she’ll just be glad to see me once every few weeks.
 I’m gonna send a text message to her and see how she feels…”

-But that’s just my perspective as a 35-year-old single guy who has done the same exact thing.
-Why do we keep in touch with you after we break up?
+But that’s just my perspective as a guy who has done the same exact thing.
+Why do men keep in touch with you after we break up?
 Mostly because you let us.

 Readers?
 What do you think?